gokberkakdeniz/gokberkakdeniz/README.md

 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/gokberkakdeniz/) or <span title="the email below profile picture :)">email</span></u>.

-💬 You can glance my website [akdeniz.dev](https://akdeniz.dev/) to learn more about me.
+💬 You can glance my portfolio at [akdeniz.dev](https://akdeniz.dev/) to learn more about me.

 #### Technology Stack